List of NHL rivalries: Buffalo Sabres vs. Toronto Maple Leafs

+As of the end of the 2025–26 season, Buffalo leads the regular season record, 126–80–18–12, and the playoff record, 4–1 against Toronto.

 Detroit Red Wings vs. Toronto Maple Leafs

-The 2014 NHL Winter Classic prior to puck drop.
+The 2014 Winter Classic prior to puck drop.
 The outdoor game featured the Red Wings and Maple Leafs.

-While the Toronto-Montreal rivalry is one of the most famous in all of sports, the rivalry with the Red Wings is no less intense.
 This rivalry dates to the 1920s.
-As of 2017, they have had twenty-three playoff meetings, five in the finals.
-So fierce was the rivalry that when the New York Rangers reached the finals against Detroit in 1950, but could not play in their home rink, Madison Square Garden, because the Ringling Bros. and Barnum & Bailey Circus were in town, they arranged to play home games in Toronto, whose fans hated the Wings.

-The rivalry heightened to a fever pitch due to an incident in the 1950 playoffs when Detroit's young star, Gordie Howe, mistimed a check on Toronto's Ted Kennedy and fell head-first into the boards, suffering severe injuries and needing emergency surgery to save his life.
-While Kennedy was exonerated by the NHL, Detroit management and fans accused him of deliberately injuring Howe.
-The result was a violent playoff series and increased animosity between the teams.
-The teams' proximity to each other – Toronto and Detroit are approximately 240 miles (380 km) apart, mainly using Ontario Highway 401 — and a number of shared fans (particularly in markets such as Windsor, Ontario) added to the rivalry.
-After the Leafs moved to the Eastern Conference in 1998, they faced each other less often, and the rivalry was more often found in the stands than on the ice.
+As of 2017, they have had twenty-three playoff meetings, five in the Final.
+In the 1950 playoffs, when Gordie Howe mistimed a check on Toronto's Ted Kennedy and fell head-first into the boards, suffering severe injuries and needing emergency surgery to save his life, Kennedy was exonerated by the NHL.
+Detroit management and fans accused him of deliberately injuring Howe.
+Both teams share a close proximity to each other – Toronto and Detroit are approximately 240 miles (380 km) apart, mainly using Ontario Highway 401 — and both areas have shared fans.
+After the Leafs moved to the Eastern Conference in 1998, they faced each other less often.

 The matchup became a divisional one for the first time in fifteen seasons, in the 2013–14 season when the Red Wings moved into the Eastern Conference, sharing their division with the Maple Leafs.
-The 2014 NHL Winter Classic was played between the Red Wings and the Maple Leafs at Michigan Stadium in Ann Arbor on January 1, 2014.
+The 2014 Winter Classic was played between the Red Wings and the Maple Leafs at Michigan Stadium in Ann Arbor on January 1, 2014.
 They also played each other in the NHL Centennial Classic on January 1, 2017.

-As of the end of the 2024–25 season, Toronto leads the regular season record, 303–285–93–6, while Detroit leads the playoff record, 59–58.
+As of the end of the 2025–26 season, Toronto leads the regular season record, 303–287–93–8, while Detroit leads the playoff record, 59–58.